 Moms, don’t you feel like all you do is run your kids from one event to the other?
 There are days I actually have to map out my route so I can drop one kid off at soccer, pick up the other one from the library, head home just in time to give the dogs a walk before running back out to pick up the other one.

 Oh yes.
 You read that right.
-Instead of slaving over a stove, I’m going to use On-Cor to get a healthy and filling dinner on the table, leaving me with time to spend with the kids.
+Instead of slaving over a stove, I’m going to use a frozen entree or cooked chicken.

 No homework.
 No mail.
 Just good old fashioned time with the kids.
 I mean, why let making dinner eat up the time you have with your kids?